Juniper/contrail-controller/specs/kubernetes.md

 d.
 Pods in isolated namespace will be able to reach ALL Services created in any namespace in the kubernetes cluster.
 e.
 Pods in isolated namespace can be reached from pods in other namespaces through Kubernetes Service-ip.

-3.2.1 Implementation:
+# 3.2.1 Implementation

-For each namespace that is annotated as isolated, Contrail will create a Virtual-network with name:  “<Namespace-name>-vn”
+For each namespace that is annotated as isolated, Contrail will create a Virtual-network with name:  “<Namespace-name>-vn”.

-3.2.2   Pods:
+# 3.2.2 Pods

 A Kubernetes pod is represented as vmi/port in Contrail.
 These ports are mapped to the virtual-network created for the corresponding isolated-namespace.

-3.2.3   Kubernetes Service Reachability:
+# 3.2.3   Kubernetes Service Reachability:

 Pods from an isolated namespace should be able to reach all Kubernetes in the cluster.